-Let others know the value of your PNCB certification by wearing your lapel pin and introducing yourself as a PMHS to patients, their families, and peers.
+Let others know the value of your PNCB certification introducing yourself as a PMHS to patients, their families, and peers.
 Mention your credential in your employer website's staff biography.
 If you want to use your PMHS credential when charting, be sure to check your employer's policy on doing so.
 The PMHS credential is federally trademarked and may only be used by those who earn and actively maintain their certification.

 Recertification is annual for the PMHS earning certification starting with those recertifying this year (currently showing a 2/28/2023 expiration date).
 You will need to recertify between November 1 and January 31 prior to the expiration date noted on your online wallet card.

 Starting with those earning their certification in September 2022, and those recertifying this year, you will enter a 7-year ReCErt program, and document 15 contact hours of activity annually.
 You are also required to document 30 psychopharmacology contact hours during the 7-year ReCErt program.

 Those earning the PMHS in the September or November 2022 testing windows will recertify for the first time starting in November 2023 (expiration date upon earning the certification will be 2/28/2024).

 Use your My ReCErt Tracker any time of the year to archive contact hours and other activities.
 When you recertify, you can refer to your Tracker when filling out the application.

 See your PMHS Corner for resources, discounts, awards, and more.